Shower grab rails, fitted following the AS 1428.1 dimensions

 Most bathrooms need two or three rails to cover every moment you're at risk in the shower:

-1. Entry / step-in rail — usually vertical, near the shower door or step.
+1. Entry / step-in rail: usually vertical, near the shower door or step.
 This is the one you grab as you step in.

-3. Exit / shower-seat support — vertical or angled, near the shower seat or exit side.
+3. Exit / shower-seat support: vertical or angled, near the shower seat or exit side.

-My whole-bathroom package covers all three at a lower per-rail rate than booking them individually.
+Our whole-bathroom package covers all three at a lower per-rail rate than booking them individually.

-• Rail diameter: 30–40 mm (knurled / anti-slip finish).
+• Rail diameter: 30-40 mm (knurled or anti-slip finish).

-• Clearance from wall: 50 mm (so a full hand can wrap the rail).
+• Clearance from wall: 50-60 mm (so a full hand can wrap the rail).

-• Load rating: withstands 1,100 N from any direction at any point — minimum 110 kg.
+• Load: the standard works to 1,100 N from any direction, minimum 110 kg.

 • Horizontal rail height: 800-810 mm above the finished shower floor.